aabalke/guac/emu/gba/testing.md

     - No known errors
 Mario Party
-    - Start Menu has graphical error - it is related to incorrect writes to vram for some reason
+    - Start Menu has graphical error - it is related to incorrect writes to vram for some reason - an extra FastCpuSet